-Evidence of targeting units for Permanent Supportive Housing for High Priority Homeless In accordance with Minnesota's Plan to Prevent and End Homelessness, Minnesota Housing, in cooperation with the Departments of Human Services and Corrections and a broadly inclusive working group, has developed a business plan to achieve this goal.
+Evidence of targeting units for Permanent Supportive Housing for High Priority Homeless

+In accordance with Minnesota's Plan to Prevent and End Homelessness, Minnesota Housing, in cooperation with the Departments of Human Services and Corrections and a broadly inclusive working group, has developed a business plan to achieve this goal.
 Tax credits represent one of several resources selected to attain this goal.

-To receive points under this category, the proposal must meet all of the following conditions:
+To receive points under Permanent Supportive Housing for High Priority Homeless, the proposal must meet all of the requirements contained in the Self-Scoring Worksheet(s).